pranapramudita/Data-Science-Portfolio/README.md

 />
 </p>

-Repository containing portfolio of data science projects by [Prana Pramudita Kusdiananggalih](https://github.com/pranapramudita).
+Repository containing portfolio of data science projects by [Prana Pramudita](https://github.com/pranapramudita).
 _Most of the projects using Python Language with Jupyter Notebook._

 ## Contents